hila-chefer/TargetCLIP/README.md

 ## Training new directions:
 To train new directions for your own targets, use the `find_dirs.py` script under the `optimization` folder.

-Our code supports both targets from an images the were **not inverted** and targets for inverted images.
+Our code supports both targets from images the were **not inverted** and targets for inverted images.
 For example, our Elsa, The Joker, Pocahontas, Keanu Reeves, and more examples were not inverted, while our Trump example was inverted.
 When possible, an inverted target usually gives better results.

 We recommend to use inverted images for the training process.
 Our experiments use [the inverted latents from the StyleCLIP repo](https://drive.google.com/file/d/1j7RIfmrCoisxx3t-r-KC02Qc8barBecr/view).